 The Best Gifts for New Dads

 Finding the perfect gift for a new dad or a first-time father seems straightforward enough.
 If this is their first leap into fatherhood, they’ll need all the dad stuff, right?
-But fathers-to-be and their partners have likely been showered with lots of baby gear already: baby carriers, car seat covers, baby monitors, strollers… which is why when it comes to new dad gifts, he might especially appreciate something entirely different and even left-of-field, whether that means totally practical or designed for nothing but fun.
+But fathers-to-be and their partners have likely been showered with lots of baby gear already: diaper bags, car seat covers, baby monitors, strollers… which is why when it comes to new dad gifts, he might especially appreciate something entirely different and even left-of-field, whether that means totally practical or designed for nothing but fun.

 So what are the best new-dad gifts?
 First-time fathers tend to be stressed-out and sleep-deprived kinds of people.
 Just like new moms, they could do with something that makes them feel a bit special.
 The best gifts for new fathers should be one of two things: something useful that makes his life a little easier or something unexpected that helps him relax during rare moments of downtime.
 We’ve hunted far and wide, and found the best of both.

+The Best Gifts for New Dads